 Omagh, BT78 5QU

 Ulster American Folk Park brings to life the story of the emigrants who made the journey across the Atlantic to America hundreds of years ago.
 Its thatched cottages and log cabins are full of costumed characters for you to talk to and see work on traditional crafts.
 Then it’s time to make the trip to America!
 Board a full-scale ship to see under what kind of conditions they sailed.

 1066 Battle of Hastings, Abbey and Battlefield, Battle, East Sussex, TN33 0AD

 This is the biggest event in the English Heritage calendar and one you shouldn’t miss.
-Over 600 warriors clash majestically with a thunder of hooves in a lifelike re-enactment of the Battle of Hastings.
+Over 600 warriors clash majestically with a thunder of hooves in a lifelike re-enactment of the Battle of Hastings; in 2019 it's taking place on Saturday 12th and Sunday 13th October.
 Learn about 11th century army life from the Norman and Saxon soldiers themselves in the camps, meet falconers and admire majestic birds of prey, try your hand at archery and watch superb displays of cavalry horsemanship.
 You can even get into the spirit of your Norman and Saxon ancestors by trying a horn of mead!
 Lots of souvenirs to take home too.

 14. Oakham Treasures

 Oakham Farm, Portbury Lane, Portbury, Bristol BS20 7SP